Education was a theme of conversation during the era of Jim Crow laws.

 Closely related to the Civil Rights Act of 1964 was the Voting Rights Act of 1965, a law intended to enforce the 19th century 15th amendment to the U.S. Constitution, which had done little to change the social status of former slaves.
 Lyndon Johnson signed the new Voting Rights Act on August 6, 1965, an entire decade after Rosa Parks, Martin Luther King and the Montgomery Bus Boycott ended Jim Crow laws that affected segregation of public facilities.
 Before the Voting Rights Act of 1965, African Americans and other marginalized U.S. citizens were subjected to poll taxes, literacy tests, violence and even lynching to prevent them from organizing a voting block in their communities, particularly in the South where Jim Crow laws were malignant in society.

-My mother was offended by segregation but she could not remove me from segregated schools.
+My mother was offended by segregation but she could not remove me from segregated schools or home school me.
 My mother worked.
 My father worked.
 I was in the care of my mother's mother, my Bigmama, who was probably not inclined to have me around all day, every day throughout the year.
-So, just shy of home schooling me, my mother sent me to my Jim Crow school.
+So, just shy of home schooling me, my mother sent me to Jim Crow schools.
 In addition, she bought books, subscribed to periodicals, and developed her own very strict home schooling lesson plan, which was much harder than the lesson plan my schools followed.

 With school starting in a few weeks, education should be the topic of the day in all Americans homes.